-On the Passover night, the families eat the Passover meal in haste (quickly)…like the Hebrews did, and you have the chance to go over what it means with your family.
+On the Passover night, which we will observe together on Friday, April 7th, the families eat the Passover meal in haste (quickly)…like the Hebrews did, and you have the chance to go over what it means with your family.
 There is the lamb, which represents Jesus.
 The bread is unleavened bread, so it represents Jesus‘ sinless life and also that the Israelites left Egypt in haste so the bread did not have time to rise.
 The wine represents the blood outpouring from Jesus’ body because of obedience to God and for the sake of men, so it is a sacrificial life.
 You are drinking it and making this a part of your life.
 Then the bitter herbs (for example: romaine lettuce and horseradish) are symbolic of the bitterness of slavery.
-This week is the time for you to gather together and tell your bitter story of what it was like before you finally and totally understood how we are to put off the old and put on the new, that when you come to Christ you are a new creation, and how bitter the life of slavery to alcohol, to drugs, to food, to sexual lusts, or to anything in the world is and how you do not want it again.
+This week is the time for you to gather together and tell your bitter story of what it was like before you finally and totally understood how we are to put off the old and put on the new, that when you come to Christ, you are a new creation, and how bitter the life of slavery to alcohol, to drugs, to food, to sexual lusts, or to anything in the world is and how you do not want it again.
 It is as if you were going to have to sit there and eat those bitter herbs all day long, that is how bad our old life was, and we are never going to eat those bitter herbs again.
 We are never going to live that life again.
 We are going forward.
 These stories are crucial to pass down to the next generation…so that they can avoid the curses for disobedience that we as adults have experienced in our lives because of our own sins.

 PASSOVER AND THE PASSION OF CHRIST